mlarocca/jsgraphs/readme/tutorial.md

 # **Graph**

-A graph is a data structure that allow modeling interconnected data, where heterogeneous entities (the graph's vertices) can be in relation among them; these relations are modeled by graph's edges.
+A graph is a data structure that allows modeling interconnected data, where heterogeneous entities (the graph's vertices) can be in relation among them; these relations are modeled by the graph's edges.

 In _JsGraphs_, creating a graph is quite simple: